 Transitional Planning—Easing the Transition to the Mainstream

 Transitioning from a specialized program, like those available at Clarke, to a mainstream school is a very exciting time for each child and family.
 Mainstream Services helps families lay out a set of steps to follow and offers support and guidance to both students and families during this important time of change.
 Once a school is chosen, a mainstream consultant begins to prepare the staff of the school to receive the student and is available to provide ongoing support through our itinerant services.
 But it can also raise a lot of questions:

 Educational Audiological Management / Acoustical Classroom Evaluations

-Families form partnerships with Clarke’s experienced staff to create a supportive team dedicated to the success and development of each child.
+Families form partnerships with Clarke’s experienced mainstream staff to create a supportive team dedicated to the success and development of each child.

 Individualized support for students

 Help researchers explore whether early language experience impacts how infants who are deaf or hard of hearing develop their ability to recognize differences between quantities.
 In this study babies are shown a series of images on the left and right sides of the screen.

 Hear Christine Kelley, audiologist at the Clarke Hearing Center, explain why hearing health matters on WACE AM 730 radio.
 Christine shares signs for getting your hearing checked and why it’s important to have an audiologist assess your hearing, as well as the inspiration for her career path.